10/14/24

 • Color Palette

-• Typography & Iconography (including shapes and patterns)
+• Typography and Iconography (including shapes and patterns)

 The speed of business requires regular brand evolution.
 We believe that brand guidelines and their resultant elements and strategies are living organisms; not spiral bound packets that sit on shelves collecting dust.